-- (a) the IBU has agreed with the agent in writing to treat the underlying client as its client; or - (b) the agent is not another financial institution and the main purpose of the arrangements between the parties is the avoidance of duties and obligations that the IBU would otherwise have towards the underlying client.
+(a) the IBU has agreed with the agent in writing to treat the underlying client as its client; or iii.
+Agreement in relation to more than one underlying client

+(b) the agent is not another financial institution and the main purpose of the arrangements between the parties is the avoidance of duties and obligations that the IBU would otherwise have towards the underlying client.